 '''

 // Returns a list of functions available

-GET /functions
+GFT /functions

-{

 "functions": [

 // Operation type:

 // set_cup

 // grind_coffee

-// pour_water
+// pour water

 // discard_cup

-"type": "set_cup"
+"type": "set_cup",

-// Arguments available

-// to each operation.
+// Arguments available to each operation.

-// To keep it simple,

-// let's limit these to one:
+// To keep it simple, let's limit these to one:

-// volume

-//

-a volume of a cup,

-// coffee, or water
+// volume - a volume of a cup, coffee, or water

 "arguments": ["volume"]

 },

-1
+]

 }

 '''

 '''

 // Takes arguments values

 // and starts executing a function

 POST /functions

 {

 "type": "set_cup",

-"arguments": [{

-"name": "volume",

-"value": "300ml"
+"arguments": [{ "name": "volume", "value": "300ml" }]

-}]

 }

 '''

 NB.
-The example is intentionally fictitious to model the situation described above: to determine beverage readiness you have to compare the requested volume with volume sensor readings.
+The example is intentionally factitious to model a situation described above: to determine beverage readiness you have to compare the requested volume with volume sensor readings.

-Now the picture becomes more apparent: we need to abstract coffee machine API calls so that the "execution level" in our API provides general functions (like beverage readiness detection) in a unified form.
+Now the picture becomes more apparent: we need to abstract coffee machine API calls so that the 'execution level' in our API provides general functions (like beverage readiness detection) in a unified form.
 We should also note that these two coffee machine API kinds belong to different abstraction levels themselves: the first one provides a higher-level API than the second one.
-Therefore, a "branch" of our API working with second-kind machines will be deeper.
+Therefore, a 'branch' of our API working with second-kind machines will be more intricate

 The next step in abstraction level separating is determining what functionality we're abstracting.
-To do so, we need to understand the tasks developers solve at the "order" level and to learn what problems they get if our interim level is missing.
+To do so we need to understand the tasks developers solve at the 'order' level, and to learn what problems they get if our interim level is missing.

 - 1. Obviously, the developers desire to create an order uniformly: list high-level order properties (beverage kind, volume, and special options like syrup or milk type), and don't think about how the specific coffee machine executes it. - 2.
-Developers must be able to learn the execution state: is the order ready?
-If not when to expect it's ready (and is there any sense to wait in case of execution errors)? - 3.
-Developers need to address the order's location in space and time to explain to users where and when they should pick the order up. - 4.
-Finally, developers need to run atomic operations, like canceling orders.
+Developers must be able to learn the execution state: is the order ready? if not when to expect it's ready (and is there any sense to wait in case of execution errors). - 3.
+Developers need to address the order's location in space and time to explain to users where and when they should pick the order up. - Finally, developers need to run atomic operations, like canceling orders.

 Note, that the first-kind API is much closer to developers' needs than the second-kind API.
-An indivisible "program" is a way more convenient concept than working with raw commands and sensor data.
+An indivisible 'program' is a way more convenient concept than working with raw commands and sensor data.
 There are only two problems we see in the first-kind API:

-- absence of explicit "programs" to "recipes" relation; program identifier is of no use to developers since there is a "recipe" concept; - absence of explicit "ready" status.
+- absence of explicit 'programs' to 'recipes' relation; program identifier is of no use to developers since there is a 'recipe' concept; - absence of explicit 'ready' status.

 But with the second-kind API, it's much worse.
-The main problem we foresee is an absence of "memory" for actions being executed.
-Functions and sensors API is totally stateless, which means we don't even understand who called a function being currently executed, when, or to what order it relates.
+The main problem we foresee is an absence of 'memory' for actions being executed.
+Functions and sensors API is totally stateless, which means we don't even understand who called a function being currently executed, when, and which order it relates.